 Comfort You pay dearly if you insist on barefoot comfort throughout the winter.
 By setting the thermostat lower at night, or by donning a sweater through the day, you can save significant amounts on your fuel bill—some estimates say as much as 25 percent.

 Anybody home?
-If they’re smart, folks who leave their homes for more than a couple of hours at a time should turn down their thermostats a few degree and reap the savings.
+If they’re smart, folks who leave their homes for more than a couple of hours at a time should turn down their thermostats a few degrees and reap the savings.

-Geography A no-brainer.
+Geography is a no-brainer.
 Obviously, it costs less to heat a home on balmy Vancouver Island than it does above the Arctic Circle.